Webinar: Striking New Spatial Bounds Using ISS LIS Data

 Join us to learn how the new International Space Station (ISS) Lightning Imaging Sensor (LIS) data can be used within Python, GIS and other applications to study lightning that occurred during the 2017 hurricane season.

-Presenter: Dr. Michael Peterson, Leigh Sinclair, GHRC DAAC
+Presenter: Dr. Michael Peterson, Leigh Sinclair, NASA's GHRC DAAC

 Event Date(s) and Time(s):